jeffbski/redux-logic/docs/api.md

   deps   // optional injected deps/config, supplied to logic );

-// dynamically add injected deps at runtime, these are made available
+// dynamically add injected deps at runtime after createStore has been
-// to the logic hooks.
-The properties of the object `additionalDeps`
+// called.
+These are made available to the logic hooks.
+The properties
-// will be added to the existing deps.
-For safety, this method does not
+// of the object `additionalDeps` will be added to the existing deps.
-// allow existing deps to be overridden with a new value.
-It will throw
+// For safety, this method does not allow existing deps to be overridden
-// an error if you try to override with a new value (setting to the same
+// with a new value.
+It will throw an error if you try to override
-// value/instance is fine).
+// with a new value (setting to the same value/instance is fine). logicMiddleware.addDeps(additionalDeps);
-logicMiddleware.addDeps(additionalDeps);

 // dynamically add logic later at runtime, keeping logic state